Perfect Recovery for Random Geometric Graph Matching with Shallow Graph Neural Networks: MAIN RESULTS

+Intuitively, there is a bias--variance trade-off in aggregating feature information from neighbors in a geometric graph: The noise cancels out by averaging, thus reducing the variance in estimation, while borrowing features from connected vertices increases the bias.
+Therefore, the parameters must satisfy certain conditions for the GNN to achieve perfect recovery.
+The proofs make use of the concentration of measure to derive various upper and lower bounds on important quantities such as the support of feature vectors and the neighborhood size.
+Finer and more detailed results can be found in Theorems~\ref{th:feat} and~\ref{th:match} in the appendix along with their proofs.

-\begin{remark} The parameter regime is specified by a mixture of $s$ and $m$ for cleanness.
+\begin{remark}[Reparameterization] The parameter regime is specified by a mixture of $s$ and $m$ for the simplicity of the presentation.
 However, as defined in \eqref{eq:s}, $s$ is determined by $m$ and vice versa.
 Since we are more interested in graph properties, we choose the more natural parameter $m$.
 Replacing $s$ with the definition in \eqref{eq:s}, we immediately have

-Since $q$ also affects the edge density of the graph but in a less sophisticated way (only through subsampling), for the interest of disucssion, we also fix it to be a constant.
-Now we are ready to present an interplay among $n$, $d$, $m$, and $\sigma$ in several graph density regimes.
-Notably for different graph densities $m$ we identify the permissible range for $d$, within which perfect graph recovery is feasible, contingent on the noise level $\sigma^2$ being adequately small.
+Since $q$ also affects the edge density of the graph but in a less sophisticated way (only through subsampling), for the interest of discussion, we also fix it to be a constant.
+Now we are ready to present an interplay between $n$, $d$, $m$, and $\sigma$ in several graph density regimes.
+Notably for different graph densities $m$, we identify the permissible range for $d$, within which exact matching recovery is feasible, contingent on the noise level $\sigma^2$ being adequately small.
 We similarly derive the maximum size the noise $\sigma^2$ can take for which perfect recovery is still possible.
-We list the results in Table~\ref{tb:combined_phase} when $t=1$ and $t=2$ for $m = a \log^{2+\epsilon} n, \epsilon > 0$ (sparse) and $m = b n^{\alpha}, 0 < \alpha < 1~\textrm{(intermediate)}, \alpha = 1~\textrm{(dense)}$ where $a, b > 0$ are absolute constants. \end{remark}
+We list the results in Table~\ref{tb:combined_phase} when $t=1$ and $t=2$ for $m = a \log^{2+\epsilon} n, \epsilon > 0$ (sparse) and $m = b n^{\alpha}$ with $0 < \alpha < 1$ (intermediate) and $\alpha = 1$ (dense), where $a, b > 0$ are absolute constants. \end{remark}

-\begin{remark} Note that only the last term in the bound depends on the noise parameter $\sigma$.
+\begin{remark}[Phase diagram] Note that only the last term in the bound depends on the noise parameter $\sigma$.
 All previous terms are functions of $n$, $d$, and $m$.
 If we consider only the intermediate regime when $m \asymp n^{\alpha}$ and $d \asymp n^{\beta}$, we can visualize the theorem as a diagram in the space of $m$ and $d$ as in Figure~\ref{fg:diag}.
 The entire colored region is specified by the first two terms (and $m \le n$) without $\sigma$.
-The term that involves $\sigma$ ``cuts through'' the region and changes as $\sigma$ varying at different order of $n$.
+The term that involves $\sigma$ ``cuts through'' the region and moves down as $\sigma$ increases as a power of $n$.
 The dark blue region is where perfect recovery is possible for the GNN. \end{remark}